 We bought a Zoo Zone Habitat Large cage as this was big enough for our hedgehog to run around in, had space for all our hedgehog accessories, was lightweight carry if we had to move it, was very easy to clean, kept the heat in during the colder months and allowed cooler air to circulate in the warmer months.

-Can African Pygmy Hedgehogs eat scrambled eggs?
+Can hedgehogs eat scrambled eggs?
 Yes, as long as nothing else is added to the eggs like milk or other substances detrimental to hedgehogs health.
 Plain boiled eggs can also be given to hedgehogs.

-Can African Pygmy Hedgehogs eat nuts?
+Can hedgehogs eat nuts?
 Nuts can be a choking hazard and also a source of high amounts of fat.
 This makes nuts a bad choice for hedgehogs and it’s best to avoid nuts.